ustwo/bdd-crossplatform-apps/docs/intro.md

 At ustwo we define, design, build and test digital products, for our clients and for ourselves.

-Most of those are native mobile apps, but also incresingly web apps.

-We think collaboration is key to putting together amazing products and we have found in BDD the perfect trojan horse to make that collaboration happen.
+We think collaboration is key to putting together amazing products and we have found in BDD the perfect excuse to make that collaboration happen.

 The setup we describe below is what underpins the process from a technical point of view.
 We don't claim it's perfect or the only way of doing it, it's simply how *we* do it.
 One of the expected outcomes of making it public is gathering feedback and improving it.
 So yeah, we are all ears.

 ### What this is about

-A reference or guide for a project setup that enables:
+A reference for a project setup that enables:

  * Collaboration, particularly with non-technical people.
  * Visibility over the development process.